Itachidorri/responsive-webpage-flexbox/README.md

 # webpage-flexbox
-Built a webpage using flexbox and responsive navigation with javascript Live site URL: https://itachidorri.github.io/webpage-flexbox/
+Built a webpage using flexbox and responsive navigation with javascript.
+Live site URL: https://itachidorri.github.io/webpage-flexbox/